fvtt-fria-ligan/cyborg-foundry-vtt/README.md

 # CY_BORG for Foundry VTT

+A system for playing the CY_BORG ttrpg on Foundry VTT.

+Coding by mcglintlock; UI design and pixel art by [Flintwyrm](https://flintwyrm.itch.io/).
+Special thanks to VinceFox for extensive testing and bug reporting

 cy_borg-foundry-vtt is an independent production by community contributors, and is not affiliated with Stockholm Kartell.
 It is published under the CY_BORG Third Party License. https://morkborg.com/cb-license/